MajedElwardy/RQA360/README.md

 # RQA360
-A Dataset for Standing and Seated Viewing of 360° Videos on Subjective Quality Assessment
+A repeated subjective quality assessment dataset for standing and seated viewing.